sleepy909/cpassman/branches/2.0b1/readme.txt

 * fixed: session duration can only be numerics [83]
 * fixed: [23 - 29 - 32 - 33 - 36 - 37 - 44 - 47 - 53 - 56 - 58 - 48 - 65 - 68 -
 		 63 - 69 - 78 - 75 - 84 - 60 - 82]
+* fixed: js library used not compliant with IE9
+* fixed: extra characters in front of passwords [108]
+* fixed: strings error in upgrade.php pages

 v1.80
 * improvement: an item can be modified by anyone if activated [3040120]